 Save to Invest

 Putting all your money into a savings account isn’t very smart.
 With todays interest rates of less than 3% you’re losing out to inflation.
 Your money will be worth less and less each year.
 These days it’s so easy to invest in a diversified portfolio.
 Using tools like Raiz, you can automatically invest your spare change.
 In a Raiz account, your money will compound and hopefully grow much more than if it was in a Savings account.
+Or you could setup a weekly investment in an app like Spaceship or Commsec Pocket.

 So change your mindset from simply saving, to saving to invest.